-A high school diploma or equivalent.
-Must have a cumulative college GPA of 2.5 or above at the end of the 2015 fall semester.
-Current HS seniors will be considered if they have a high school GPA ≥ 2.5, which must be verified by an up-to-date official HS transcript postmarked before February 1, 2016.
-High school graduates and GED holders who earned less than a 2.5 GPA during high school will be considered for admission if they completed all pre-requisite requirements ("C" or better in HS and/or college) and if they have generated a college GPA of 2.5 or higher (based on over 12 credits, it must be ≥ 2.5.
+A high school diploma or equivalent is required.
+You must have a cumulative college GPA of 2.5 or above at the end of the 2016 Fall semester.
+Current HS seniors will be considered if they have a high school GPA ≥ 2.5, which must be verified by an up-to-date official HS transcript postmarked before February 1, 2017.
+GED holders will be considered for admission if they completed all pre-requisite requirements ("C" or better in HS and/or college) and if they have generated a college GPA based on over 12 credits, it must be ≥ 2.5.
 If your GPA is not above a 2.5, you are encouraged to seek advising from Miss Woody (advisor) about how this will impact your eligibility and how to improve your GPA.

 There is not a waiting list.
-All applicants who meet the deadline and are minimally qualified will be considered for the 2016 program.
+All applicants who meet the deadline and are minimally qualified will be considered for the program.
 The Radiography program is intensive, so some applicants elect to complete general support classes such as Medical Terminology (HLT 143) or Human Anatomy & Physiology I (BIO 141) while they are being considered (grades must be a "C" or better for this curriculum).
-A recent high school biology or Bio 101 is a required prerequisite for Anatomy/Physiology courses at VWCC.
+A recent high school biology or BIO 101 is a required prerequisite for Anatomy/Physiology courses at VWCC.
 It should be understood that these general education or support courses are not the same as required prerequisites (addressed in a previous question).
 You may view a listing of curriculum requirements in the "Radiography" section of the college catalog.
 Interested students are encouraged to work with the pre-radiography advisor to see if taking support classes is feasible based on their individual circumstances (taking in consideration whether they are students part-time, full-time, financial circumstances, holding a job, etc.) keeping in mind this is a restricted program and only 21 students are accepted once a year.

-The core RAD courses must be taken in sequence as outlined in the college catalog and it takes 24-months to complete (including summer semesters).
+The core RAD courses must be taken in sequence as outlined in the college catalog and take 24-months to complete (including summer semesters).
 The core program coursework is only offered during the day.
 The Radiography lectures are conducted on a M/W/F schedule in first year and Tu/Th in the second year.
 The program requires extensive clinical and lab time in addition to the lecture.
 Clinical assignments are usually 2 days a week (Tu/Th) in the 1st year and 3 days a week (M/W/F) in 2nd year.
 Clinical experiences are primarily full days, but applicants should anticipate a limited number of evening or a weekend clinical during the program.